gvolpe/postgresql-resilient/README.md

 	Is the server running on host "localhost" (127.0.0.1) and accepting TCP/IP connections on port 5432?
 )
- > Retrying in Seconds 1 seconds.
+ > Retrying in 1 seconds.

-Acquiring PostgreSQL connection
+Connecting to PostgreSQL
 libpq: failed (could not connect to server: Connection refused
 	Is the server running on host "localhost" (::1) and accepting TCP/IP connections on port 5432?